dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 I was attempting to measure how long it would take a participant to come to an understanding of the code at face value.
 However, if the participant is reviewing the code and trying to pick holes in it, they can take as long as they like reading it.
 The next iteration of the experiment will include better signposting to indicate how to approach reading the code and will remove the temptation to critique by removing the comments box and perceived readability scale.

-Another flaw in the methodology, pointed out to me by a friend who has experience in psychometric testing, was to only present one example of each pattern.
-A proportion of participants will find tests intimidating and will often be hesitant and over-cautious when responding to them.
-This will be true of any new test they are presented with.
-Since there was only one example of each pattern, this effect could seriously damage the accuracy of the results.
+Another flaw in the methodology might have been to only present one example of each pattern.
+A proportion of participants are likely to find tests intimidating and may be hesitant and over-cautious when responding to them.
 The next iteration of the experiment will try to overcome this issue by presenting multiple snippets for the same pattern, alternating randomly between control and pattern snippets.
 The hope is that any initial hesitation when presented with a new pattern, will be overcome after repeating a series of similar tests.
 The aggregate results should remove the effect of the hesitation.

 The downside of this change is that the participant will have to respond to many more snippets, and so we will probably have to balance this by choosing fewer patterns to test.
-The new flow for the experiment is ready, and we are currently in the process of selecting promising patterns and writing the snippets.
+This means that for the second version it will be important to prioritise patterns we feel have the most potential.
+We are currently in the process of selecting promising patterns and writing the snippets for them.

 This whole process has been a lot more work than I anticipated -- who knew that doing science was hard? -- but I have learned an extraordinary amount along the way and met some lovely people.
 We are excited to see if the second iteration of our experiment can get some actual useful results.
 Research is laborious but exciting, and I am extremely grateful for all the support I am getting from my loved ones, colleagues and the wider community in pursuing this adventure.